 Check your writing falls into clear ‘chunks’.
 Stick to one topic, or sub-topic, in each paragraph.
 Re-organise if necessary and eliminate any single sentences floating by themselves.
 View our guidance on what makes a good paragraph.

-Are you using the right referencing system (Harvard, Numbering, OSCOLA, etc)?
+Are you using the right referencing system (Harvard, APA, OSCOLA, Numbering, etc.)?
 Have you consistently identified the source of any material you have used in your work?
 Make sure you view our guidance on referencing.

 Make sure these are complete and not too long.
 If unsure, read everything out loud.